Geometric insights into robust portfolio construction

-Optimisation V and VIII in Table \ref{tab:linearcons}, respectively the return maximisation with a linear and quadratic constraint, and a Sharpe ratio maximisation with a linear leverage constraint, both trivially have optimal portfolios that are multiplies of the risky portfolio $\ve \theta_{\alpha}$ (\ref{app:maxretgear} and \ref{app:risky}).
+Optimisation V and VIII in Table \ref{tab:linearcons}, respectively the return maximisation with a linear and quadratic constraint, and a Sharpe ratio maximisation with a linear leverage constraint, both trivially have optimal portfolios that are multiplies of the risky portfolio $\ve \theta_{\alpha}$.
 This means that Theorem \ref{thm:kant} is valid for optimisations I,II,III,VI,V and VIII.
-We only need to generalise and weaken the condition number lower bound for optimisation VI and VII (See Figure \ref{fig:efffront}(b)).
+This means that we only need to generalise and weaken the condition number bound for optimisation VI and VII (See Figure \ref{fig:efffront}(b)).